aesiniath/publish/doc/Docker.markdown

 $
 ```

-Nothing is ever simple in Dockerland, howver.
+Nothing is ever simple in Dockerland, however.
 The first problem is that the
 _docker_ command line program needs to be installed in the container that
 _render_ is running in.
 When you just run these programs ordinarily on a Linux
 host then it of course has access to run Docker.
 But if run inside a container